First Homes Scheme

 Other government schemes to help you buy

-What if I sell my First Home?
+What happens when I come to sell my First Homes home?

 The First Home discount is applied to the property on its first purchase but the discount stays with the property every time it is resold.
 The same criteria applies, and you will need to sell your home to another first time buyer that fits the scheme’s criteria, with the same discount you bought it with.